tamcy/DataExporterBundle/README.md

 2,Bar,Wong,17
 ```

 This illustrates the basic usage of the exporter.
-Before going on, I want to add that like `add()`, you can chain the methods like below:
+Note that methods can be chained as below:

 ```php
 $result = $builder